Project Presentation Guide

 - Where necessary, approvals and permits required under applicable laws and regulations must be sought as soon as possible to avoid delays in project implementation.

-Your funding application must be sent by December 3rd, 2021 at 23 h 59 (EST) to the following address
+Your funding application must be sent to the following address

 For more information on the program or to obtain project submission documents, please contact a project officer.